 Plagiarism: cheating and misrepresentation will not be tolerated.
 Students who commit an academic offence face serious penalties.
 Avoid plagiarism by citing properly: practices accepted by teachers in high school may prove unacceptable in university.
 Know where you stand by reading the "Code of Behaviour on Academic Matters" in the Calendar of the Faculty of Arts and Science.

+Course Weeks

-Course Weeks (tentative) All readings are available on Blackboard
+All readings available on Blackboard